vsanthanam/Nexum/Guides/Designing For Reachability.md

 This might be ideal if:

-1. You want your handling of reachability changes to change a lot during runtime.
+1. The way you handle reachability changes a lot during runtime.
 For example, you could re-assign an `NXNetwork`'s `.delegate` property to whatever view controller is currently visible.
-2. Only one delegate object is handling reachability changes at any given time for a given `NXNetwork` object at any given time.
-(I.e., one `NXNetwork` isn't being used to inform multiple objects.
-Rather the delegate object handles that)
-3. You have multiple `NXNetwork` objects which might have similar handling. (i.e. you're checking reachaiblity for multiple hosts concurrently)
+2. You have multiple `NXNetwork` objects which might have similar handling. (i.e. you're checking reachaiblity for multiple hosts concurrently)

 > NOTE: Using delegation with the shared instance is not recommended

-In this example, a single NXNetwork object is controlled by the AppDelegate, and every view controller that becomes visible become's its delegate.
+In this example, a single `NXNetwork` object is controlled by the AppDelegate, and every view controller that becomes visible become's its delegate.

 *AppDelegate.h*
 ```